jsalignon/cactus/docs/1_Intro/Quick_start.md

 In general, scrolling through [Nextflow’s documentation](https://www.nextflow.io/docs/latest/index.html) can help resolving most issues.

 The general process to resolve a crashing pipeline is to go to the folder indicated in the crash report, launch the appropriate container, and run the lines of codes indicated in the crash report.
-This way one can identify and perhaps solve the issue.
+This way one can try to identify and solve the issue.
 Example:

 ```
 cd work/59/8a6fb9*